 Will other beaches on the Bellarine be renourished?

-The immediate priority for renourishment are the five sites around St Leonards and Indented Heads.
+The immediate priority for renourishment are the sites around St Leonards and Indented Heads.
 Once beach renourishment works have been completed at these locations and other priority sites around Port Philip Bay, other sites will be assessed for renourishment.

 Where can I get more information?